|

 distillation method exceeds the purity requirements of the PV industry,

-which are estimated to be as follows:
+which are estimated to be as follows for typical solar cells

 Fresh